The Accounts and Audit (England) Regulations 2011 (Statutory Instrument 2011/817) requires local authorities to publish:

 If you have any questions about this information, please email email@example.com

-The Local Government Transparency Code 2015 requires local authorities to publish the pay multiple, defined as the ratio between the highest paid taxable earning for the given year and the median earnings figure of the whole of the authority’s workforce.
+The Local Government Transparency Code 2015 requires local authorities to publish the pay multiple, defined as the ratio between the highest paid taxable earnings for the given year and the median earnings figure of the whole of the authority’s workforce.

-The measure must
+The measure must:

 - Cover all elements of remuneration that can be valued